 If you’re interested in exploring Dubai’s art scene, head to the art district of Alserkal Avenue that’s home to a number of art galleries.
 You can walk-in and view their exhibitions showcasing the work of local and international artists for free.

-It’s also worth checking out if your visit coincides with the Quoz Arts Fest, a two day event with workshops, performance art, art walks, screenings, theater, talks and discussions, and exhibitions that is free to attend.
+It’s also worth checking out if your visit coincides with the Quoz Arts Fest, a two day event with workshops, performance art, art walks, screenings, theater, talks and discussions, and exhibitions that charges a minimal, affordable entry fee of AED 25 for a day pass.

 If you visit in March, do not miss the art festivities around Dubai Art Season and in particular the Sikka Art Fair that transforms the Al Fahidi Historical district into a hub of art, design and music lovers.

 Many art galleries around the city also open their door to the public for free exhibitions around this time.